 Unfortunately, it was closed already when we tried to visit, but we could still appreciate all the splendor of the Münsterplatz and surrounding buildings.

-#7 Take a tour of the city hall building
+#7 Take a tour of Basel City Hall

 In Basel all streets lead to Marktplatz.
 This lively and colorful square is the commercial, political, and social center of the city.